 Toy & Joy

 NWQ donated 2,457 doll and infant quilts to the Portland Firefighters Toy & Joy program in calendar year 2020.
 We are continuing to collect quilts for donation during the holiday season this year.
 Your little quilts can be dropped off at the Mill End Store on the days and times listed in the calendar.

 Comforting Quilts Workdays and Curbside Service

 Comforting Quilts is back but with new processes to keep everyone safe while continuing to make the hundreds of quilts to benefit children and adults still in need.
-Please read the Comforting Quilts New Guidelines for the current information on how you can best help.
+Please read the Comforting Quilts Workdays and Curbside Service new guidelines for the current information on how you can best help.

 Jelly Bean Factory Workshop